Laura7089/bfbc2-docker/README.md

 The files in this repo are licensed under the AGPL 3 (or a later).

 Battlefield: Bad Company 2 is proprietary software licensed by Electronic Arts.
+Battlefield Bad Company 2 MASE is provided by its respective developers.
 Project Rome is a proprietary modding platform provided by its respective developers.
 No credit is taken for the software in this image.